Tim Walz: Education

-After schools closed in 2020 due to COVID-19, Walz was cautious about reopening them, which aligned closely with the concerns of teachers, who were hesitant to return to in-person learning due to fear of contracting COVID-19.
+In March 2020, the COVID-19 pandemic in the United States began.
+Schools closed in Minnesota, and Walz was cautious about reopening them, reflecting the concerns of teachers, who were hesitant to return to in-person learning.
 According to Nat Malkus of the American Enterprise Institute, Minnesota schools remained remote longer than the national average during the 2020–21 school year.
 Malkus ranked Minnesota 19th out of 50 states for the duration of remote learning, adjusted for student enrollment.
 Between 2017 and 2022, Minnesota fourth-graders' test scores decreased from 10 points above the national average to 4 points above.

 In 2023, Walz and the state legislature approved increased spending on K-12 and early education.
 At the end of the 2023 legislative session, he signed a bill allocating $2.2 billion in additional funding for K-12 education, amounting to about $400 more per student annually than previous levels.
 The bill also linked state education funding to inflation, addressing a long-standing request by school administrators.
 With the package, Walz helped make permanent a funding program to supplement child care worker wages by $316 million.
 He signed a bill that gave all students free school meals regardless of income.

 Also in 2023, Walz signed into law the Minnesota Reading to Ensure Academic Development Act (the READ Act), with the goal to have "every Minnesota child reading at or above grade level every year, beginning in kindergarten, and to support multilingual learners and students receiving special education services in achieving their individualized reading goals."

 In August 2024, Walz had announced nearly $10 million to support Minnesota's special education workforce with The Education Pipeline grants, awarded by the Minnesota Department of Education (MDE).
 The program will support and train special education teachers in over 35 districts, charter schools, and cooperatives.
 Walz said:

 As a former classroom teacher for over 20 years, I understand the impact a dedicated teacher can have on their students' lives.
 By investing in our special education workforce, we can help ensure every student in Minnesota receives the support they need to thrive in their education.